ngalaiko/bazel-action/README.md

 ## bazel version

+In order to speed up builds, `ngalaiko/bazel-action/<version>@<tag>` uses prebuilt images with installed bazel and all dependencies.
+Images are stored in the (DockerHub)[https://cloud.docker.com/u/ngalayko/repository/docker/ngalayko/bazel-action].

 If you need a specific bazel version, you can import it by changeing `uses` import path.
 For example:

 ```yaml